VijithaEkanayake-zz/feedback-collection-application/README.md

 ## Run

 - Clone the repository
-- navigate to cloned feedback-application folder
+- navigate to cloned feedback-collection-application folder
 - execute ./feedback-collector/docker-based-build.sh to build feedback collector backend service
 - run docker-compose up.
 You can access feedback-collector-ui from http://localhost:3000/
 - You can access mongo-express from http://localhost:8081/ via a web browser.